MUNsdh/readthedocs/docs/source/Pushing to readthedocs with Github Desktop.rst

 https://desktop.github.com/

 Launch GitHub desktop and login.
 This workflow assumes that you are already contributor on the readthedocs repository.
 Create a local clone the readthedocs repository per the prompt after launching github desktop.
-Ensure the path is somewhere intuitive to you (so you can find the path later)
+Ensure the path is somewhere intuitive to you (so you can find the path later).
 Github Desktop will display the repository, along with any changes you make to the source files for the repository.
 You can minimize github desktop for now.

 Navigate to the repository file path, in this case the foliepath might look like: